tetra-code/cse_y2_notes/Q1/CG/week3.md

 ![Image](../../images/final_pipeline.PNG)

 The above multiplied together gets us a single 4 x 4 camera matrix.
+To find out what the symbols in the projection and viewport matrix means, checkout the OpenGL section at the end of this note.

 # Triangle clipping
 The above works well for individual points but fails for triangles.
 For parts of a triangle that are ouside of the frustum, we need to clip the crossing part.
 Everything inside the frustum is taken care of.